shivani-tomar/Inresting_facts/Scientific_facts/facts.md

 The force which binds planets to sun and make them to revolve around it is centripetel force.

+The gravity on moon is 1/6th of the gravity of earth.

 # Fact - 4:-

 An year may be defined as the time taken by the planet to revolve around sun (main star) which is 364.25 days in case of earth.
 That's why calenders get every 4th year as leap year.